Palmi, Calabria: Topography

 Palmi, overlooking the Tyrrhenian Sea, is located close to the slopes of Monte Sant'Elia, on a terrace overlooking a stretch of the Violet Coast.

 Much of the territory is formed by a series of terraced hills that rapidly degrade the sea through a system of cliffs, small beaches and cliffs.
 The remaining part of the municipal area is made up to the south by Monte Sant'Elia and to the north-west by a flat area on which stand the districts comprising the seaside Lido di Palmi.

 The main waterway is the river that marks the border Petrace north-east of the township, the resort Pontevecchio to its mouth on the Tyrrhenian Sea.

 The most westerly tip is called Cape Barbi, and from this promontory starts the Violet Coast.
 The name comes from the fact that the sea, a short distance from the coast, reaches great depths by placing the water a deep blue color that the sun, at sunset (between May and September), color with violet reflections.
 A little further south is the Cape Motta.

 The whole coast of Palmi, in which are located the bay of the Marinella and the bay of Tonnara, is enriched with marine and coastal caves and reefs.
 Among the first are the "cave of the Sirens", the "cave dell'Arcudace" and the "cave Perciata" while the rocks are the main stumbling "reef Trachini", "Stone Galera", "the reef of island" and "reefs Agliastro".
-Among the latter is the famous reef of the Olive, which is a rock on top of which is grown in the past centuries, an olive tree.
+Among the latter is the reef of the Olive, which is a rock on top of which is grown in the past centuries, an olive tree.

 A part of the area included in the list of Special Protection Area and Site of Community Importance of Calabria.